SelectQuery/sQ/README.md

 > Other browsers than Firefox are available.
 Consult the documentation of
 > [selenium](https://selenium-python.readthedocs.io/installation.html#drivers)
 > to read more about them and the drivers needed.
+You will have to
+> download the driver of your browser and set the path to it with
+> `executable_path`.

 Open the page that has science fiction books: